JanaV07/Programs/README.md

 7
 The blue highlighted parts will be modified for this API Versioning and the new API will be exposed in a new GF domain nxs.bnymellon.net

-The following slide shows the Data flow - The blue highlighted will be the new version which will be developed using spring boot in GF infrastructure.
+The following slide shows the Data flow- The blue highlighted will be the new version which will be developed using spring boot in GF infrastructure.